YanCheng-go/easyearth/paper/paper.md

 ---
-title: 'EasyEarth: Vision(-language) models for earth observations at fingertips'
+title: 'EasyEarth: Vision(-language) models for earth observation at your fingertips'
 tags:
   - Python
   - remote sensing